mashunterbd/Nethunter_kernel_Gauguinpro/README.md

 3) Flash TWRP custom recovery with PC otherwise Android phone

-4) Flash Magic Zip with Twrp Recovery latest version
+4) Flash Magisk Zip with Twrp Recovery latest version

 5) Reboot your phone setup magisk and check your phone is now successfully to Rooted.